-Join Dr. Lisa Belisle as she brings over a decade of experience interviewing radio show guests to the Portland Art Gallery.
-She'll be talking to our staff, artists, gallery community and many other interesting individuals around Maine and beyond.
-Her style is welcoming, compassionate and kind as she looks for the positivity in life's challenges and for the outcomes that will inspire us all.
+Dr. Lisa Belisle brings a decade of experience interviewing radio show guests to the Portland Art Gallery.
+She'll be talking to many interesting individuals around Maine and beyond.
+Dr. Lisa looks for the positivity in life's challenges and for the outcomes that inspire us all.

-Radio Maine Episode 7: Carlos Gamez de Francisco
+Radio Maine Episode 7 with Carlos Gamez de Francisco

 Dietlind Vander Schaaf’s life, as Walt Whitman might suggest, “contains multitudes.”
 Not only is she an artist and teacher of art, she is also a writer and yoga teacher who has undergraduate and masters degrees in history (as well as a masters of fine art in writing!)
 Lisa Belisle’s interview with Dietlind explores her unique practice of creating encaustic art on wood panels: a laborious process of applying layer after layer of hot wax, paint and, in her case, 23-karat gold leaf.
-Hear about her artistic evolution, including four years spent working through perceived failure, and ultimate emergence with a renewed faith n herself.
+Hear about her artistic evolution, including four years spent working through perceived failure, and ultimate emergence with a renewed faith in herself.
 Dietlind also speaks about her love of languages, imposter syndrome and the personal satisfaction she gets from teaching workshops.
-This conversation with Dietlind Vander Schaaf can be seen on the Portland Art Gallery website, on Vimeo, You Tube, or listened to via Podbean.
-Thank you for listening to, and following, Radio Maine.
-We welcome comments and suggestions for future shows from our Radio Maine community!
+Read the transcript here.